-In the August 8th copy of the New York Times, Pulitzer Prize winning writer TINA ROSENBERG captured the work of paralegals working for environmental justice in India.
-The article, shared below, originally appeared in the “Fixes” section.
+In the August 8th copy of the New York Times, Pulitzer Prize-winning writer TINA ROSENBERG captured the work of paralegals working for environmental justice in India.
+An Excerpt follows below.
+The full Article CAN BE READ here.

 BOGRIBAIL, India — A David and Goliath story: Two years ago, a road-construction company called IRB Infrastructure Developers established an open-air factory just across a path, and upwind, from this village in Karnataka State, in southwestern India.
 Here stone-crushing machines pulverize piles of rocks while other machines mix crushed stone with hot tar, cement and chemicals.

 It is monsoon season, when heavy rains shut down the machines for long stretches and tamp down the dust.
 When I visited on July 29, the air seemed fine.
 But the rest of the year the machines work 16 to 18 hours per day, swathing the village in the fine dust of crushed stone.